pgsleepy/ultimatexr.io-1/content/docs/programming-guide/input-getting-user-input.md

 - `LeftControllerName`: Gets the left controller name.
 - `RightControllerName`: Gets the right controller name.
 - `MainJoystickIsTouchpad`: Gets whether the main joystick is a touchpad.
-- `JoystickDeadZone`: Controls the joystick deadzone, which is the center area where the joystick will report a (0, 0) value.
-It's measured as a radius in a range between 0.0 and 1.0.
+- `JoystickDeadZone`: Controls the joystick deadzone, which is the center area where the joystick will report a (0, 0) value. it is measured as a radius in a range between 0.0 and 1.0.

 ## More `UxrControllerInput` Events